Hypermobile Ehlers Danlos (hEDS) Evaluations

 -

-A detailed 60+ minute session that includes an in-depth review of your medical and family history, a clinical assessment, discussion of potential diagnoses and differentials, and an overview of relevant genetic testing options, when applicable.
+A 75-90 minute session with a detailed review of your history, clinical assessment, discussion of possible diagnoses, and genetic testing options when appropriate.

 -